 My rates for business Web content and blog posts listed below assume the client will obtain worldwide first publication rights to any content created.
 Unless otherwise agreed to at the start of a project, I retain the right to link to the material in my portfolio as a sample of my work (but am not required to do so).

 * Blog posts requested at over 1000 words will be billed at the $850 base rate for the first 1000 words and $85 per 100 words over that.
 For example, a 1500 word post would cost $1275 — $850 for the first 1000 words and $425 for the additional 500 words.
 Word counts are on a per-article basis, not cumulative per-order.

 Please note that business web content is not the same as web copy (such as sales materials, a website’s homepage, about page, or similar text, product descriptions, etc.).
 Please see my copywriting / copyediting rates for those kinds of projects.

-Those rates include only drafting of the post content — they do not include finding and securing related images, following up on comments, or marketing blog posts through social media services or other means.
+Those rates include only drafting of the post content — they do not include finding and securing related images, design work, following up on comments, or marketing blog posts through social media services or other means.

 If you would like images and comment followup included, you must setup a monthly blogging contract.
 Rates for contracts will be quoted when details are received (how many comments you want included, how many images, how many posts per month, etc.).